About the Data Science Course

 Application & Eligibility

-Applicants must include a current transcript through Spring 2024 and include a list of their Fall 2024 classes.
+Applicants must include a current transcript through Spring 2024 and must include a list of their Fall 2024 classes.
 Two short essays are also required.

 The course is open to current juniors and seniors.
 No prior experience in data science necessary.

-Math prerequisites: Must have taken or be taking PreCalculus (or its equivalent).
+Math prerequisites: Must have taken or be taking Precalculus (or its equivalent).

 Computer Science prerequisites: Must have taken or be taking AP Computer Science Principles (or an introductory computing course).
 Moderate programming experience is helpful but not required.